 “Bookends” by Simon and Garfunkel went to #1 sales in both America and the UK, and since then Rolling Stone magazine has ranked “Bookends” as the #21 album of the entire Sixties, as well as #234 on their Top 500 Albums of All Time.
 Art Garfunkel is my guest In the Studio for this ultra-rare classic rock interview.

 If you are not happy with the results below please do another search

-Happy birthday to Paul Simon (13th) !
-Simon and Garfunkel’s” Bridge Over Troubled Water” swept the Grammy Awards 40 years ago with six, including Album of the Year, Record of the Year, and Song of the Year for the title song.It ranks as #51 on Rolling Stone magazine’s “Top 500 Albums of All Time”,#7 on the BBC’s all time list, and has sold more than 25 million copies worldwide.
+Simon and Garfunkel’s” Bridge Over Troubled Water”, which swept the 1970 Grammy Awards with six, including Album of the Year, Record of the Year, and Song of the Year for the title song.It ranks as #51 on Rolling Stone magazine’s “Top 500 Albums of All Time”,#7 on the BBC’s all time list, and has sold more than 25 million copies worldwide.
 Art Garfunkel joined me In The Studio for this very rare conversation…(more)

 The first great rock festival blossomed fifty years ago June 16-17-18 as the Monterey Pop Festival.
 One of the performers and Artistic Directors, Art Garfunkel of Simon and Garfunkel, recalls the pioneering event.